In this guide, I will explain how to use the $currentDate operator in MongoDB.

 }

-In the example, I want to insert an embedded document that doesn’t exist in our collection.
-Let’s say I want to set an adoptionDate field inside the moreDetails field because all our cats got adopted today:
+In this example, let’s try to insert an embedded document that doesn’t exist in the above collection.
+Let’s say we want to set an “adoptionDate” field inside the “moreDetails” field assuming that all the cats in the collection got adopted today.

 > db.cats.updateMany({}, {$currentDate: {"moreDetails.adoptionDate": true}})